000pp/hexodus/README.md

 <hr/>

-🟪 Hexodus is a Python framework project designed to enumerate and help in Active Directory attacks through Windows protocols like SMB, LDAP, WinRM and other.
-It uses MySQL databases to store the data and Django to generate a web-view of the data collected, making easier to analyze the environment.
+🟪 Hexodus is a Python framework project designed to enumerate and help in Active Directory attacks through Windows protocols like SMB, LDAP, RPC and other.
+It uses SQLite database to store the data and Flask to generate a web-view of the data collected, making easier to analyze the environment.

 <br>